Miss C Smith

 Students will either take ’Combined Science: Trilogy’ which is two science GCSEs that are an average of exam scores in Biology, Chemistry and Physics, or three separate science GCSEs if they are in the top set.
 Setting will be finalised during a mock exam in Year 10.
 All students will be taught by three teachers specialising in Biology, Chemistry and Physics.

 Every student will take six exams in Year 11, two for each science, and students are required to complete a series of practical tasks through the teaching course.
 15% of the marks asked in the exam papers will draw upon and analyse the learning experiences of these practical tasks.
-This is a change from previous years.
-No longer is an ISA practical assessment which counts towards a final grade, which many older siblings will have completed as an extra exam.
+There is no longer an ISA practical assessment which counts towards a final grade, which many older siblings will have completed as an extra exam.
 This is to ensure that all of the students have benefited from the learning opportunities of a number of core practical activities and is a requirement of the new specification.